 We will study the magical qualities of trees and why trees are important to land and water conservation.

 Story: The Sycamore Tree

 Meet in Scalloptown parking lot by Greenwich Cove.

-Then we will hunt for oyster, clam, mussel, and scallop shells along the shoreline, talk about how shellfish are important to the web of life, and see who can identify the most species of birds in the area.
+We will hunt for oyster, clam, mussel, and scallop shells along the shoreline, talk about how shellfish are important to the web of life.
+We will also see who can identify the most species of birds in the area.

 WEN'S DAY, APRIL 23, 10-11:30am –Boesch Farm, E. Greenwich

 Meet in the Land Trust parking lot, just before the farm driveway at 830 South Road.